freeconf/site/content/en/docs/Reference/interfacing-with-a-RESTCONF-API.md

 ---
 title: Using RESTCONF
 weight: 3
+description: >
+  Interfacing with a RESTCONF API as a tool, CLI or script
 ---
 This is about consuming a RESTCONF API, not building one.
 In short, if you know REST then you know RESTCONF.
 There are some really cool features however that will find useful and a few conventions that would be good to learn.